Asbestos Companies and the Corporate Cover-Up

 My company has exposed me to asbestos — what should I do?

-Talk with your doctor about the possible risks, especially if you develop the following symptoms, which could be signs of mesothelioma or an asbestos-related disease:
+Talk with your doctor about the possible risks, especially if you develop any of the following:

 • A persistent cough